asmeurer/blog/posts/tuples.markdown

 or if you suspect *might* want to use it as a dictionary key.
 First off, you never know when you'll want something to be hashable.
 Both dictionary keys and `sets` require hashability.
-Suppose you want to de-duplicate a collection of your objects.
-If you used `list`, you'll either have to write a custom loop that checks for duplicates, or manually convert them to `tuple` and throw them in a `set`.
+Suppose you want to de-duplicate a collection of sequences.
+If you represent the sequences with `list`, you'll either have to write a custom loop that checks for duplicates, or manually convert them to `tuple` and throw them in a `set`.
 If you start with `tuple`, you don't have to worry about it (again, assuming the entries of the tuples are all hashable as well).

 Consider another usage of tuples, which I consider to be important, namely tree structures.
 Say you wanted a simple representation of a